azmelekin/azmelekin.github.io/about.md

 layout: page
 title: About
 ---
 Hello, thanks for visiting!
+I am a graduate of the Systems Science Ph.D.
+Program at Portland State University.

 My interests are wide & include:
 - Social systems
-- Methods &
+- Methods
-- Applied statistics
+- Applied statistics &
 - Data Science

 to study group differences emerging from varoius systems and mechanisms driving the emergence of such differences.